basvanbennekommsft/Blog-Posts/Use Azure Functions to remove Unauthorized Role Assignments/README.md

 # Deployment

-The deployment of the solution is split over three seperate stages.
+The deployment of the solution is split across three separate stages.

 1. Automation: this stage in the YAML pipeline deploys the standard automation resources (e.g. Storage Account) and the Role Assignment for the System-assigned Managed Identity
 2. Function: this stage in the YAML pipeline zips the artifacts of the Function and subsequently uses these to deploy the Function on the Function App